COVID-19 Vaccines For Kids + Teens with Diabetes

 So while generally children are less likely to contract the coronavirus, it is important to remain vigilant and continue practicing measures to protect everyone—like wearing a mask and social distancing—to keep everyone safe until we’re all safe.

 You can find a COVID-19 vaccine appointment near you at vaccines.gov.
 You can also text your ZIP code to 438829 or call 1-800-232-0233 to find locations near you.
 Each of these resources is endorsed by the CDC.

 Every vaccine taken decreases the risk and prevents the spread of COVID-19.
 The more people who get vaccinated quickly the better, as it means better protection for everyone and a faster road toward “back to normal.”

-The symptoms may also impact blood sugar levels – sending them slightly high or slightly low – so check levels frequently, stay hydrated, and be familiar with your sick day routine.
+The symptoms may also impact blood sugar levels—sending them slightly high or slightly low—so check blood sugar levels frequently, stay hydrated and be familiar with your sick day routine.
 The mild symptoms your child may experience after the vaccine are significantly safer and more easily managed than potentially getting COVID-19 itself.

 What should I do if my child gets COVID-19 while waiting to be able to get the vaccine?

-“DKA is most likely to occur if you stop taking insulin in the context of illness, so don’t stop taking your insulin — you may need to drink carb-containing fluids like Gatorade for glucose levels under 180 mg/dL so that you can continue taking insulin.
+“DKA is most likely to occur if you stop taking insulin in the context of illness, so don’t stop taking your insulin—you may need to drink carb-containing fluids like Gatorade for blood glucose levels under 10.0 mmol/L180 mg/dL so that you can continue taking insulin.
 Hydration and insulin are key in clearing ketones.
 Know how to reach your diabetes care team and call them with any questions or concerns regarding sick day management.
 Review your sick day plan at your clinic visit so you can be prepared.”